wiwitnd72/xmrigCC/README.md

 **:warning: Monero will change PoW algorithm to RandomX on November 30.
 Make sure you upgrade to the latest Release before that**

-XMRig is a high performance RandomX, CryptoNight and Argon2 CPU miner, with official support for Windows.
+XMRigCC is a high performance RandomX, CryptoNight and Argon2 CPU miner, with official support for Windows.

 :bulb: **This is the CPU variant of XMRigCC, if you're looking for the AMD GPU (OpenCL) variant [click here](https://github.com/Bendr0id/xmrigCC-amd/).**